 In addition to providing a competitive compensation package and emphasizing the development of employees, the Company retains its employees by maintaining a safe, responsible, and preferred workplace.
-The Company is committed to conducting business in conformance with the highest ethical standards and in compliance with all relevant legal and regulatory requirements.
+The Company is committed to conducting business in conformance with the highest ethical standards and in compliance with all applicable legal and regulatory requirements.
 The "Code of Business Conduct and Ethics" and the "Corporate Compliance Program" are two active programs that guide the Company's practices to achieve these goals.

-Since the beginning of the global outbreak of the Coronavirus disease 2019 ("COVID-19") in March 2020, the Company continues to take multiple proactive steps to maintain the health and safety of its employees and maintain a preferred workplace.
-These actions include:
+In addition, since the beginning of the global outbreak of the Coronavirus disease 2019 ("COVID-19") in March 2020, the Company continues to take multiple proactive steps to promote the health and safety of its employees and maintain a clean, safe, and preferred workplace.